Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Conclusion

-\item \textbf{Evaluator bias}: When LLMs serve as automatic evaluators (LLM-as-judge), these metrics quantify systematic divergence between LLM-based assessments and human ground-truth judgments.
-Zheng et al.~\cite{zheng2023judging} show that LLM judges exhibit multiple forms of bias: position bias (where GPT-4 shows 65\% consistency when answer positions are swapped, favoring the first position in 30\% of cases), verbosity bias (where judges may prefer longer responses, with GPT-4 showing 8.7\% susceptibility to verbosity attacks compared to over 90\% for weaker models), and self-enhancement bias (where GPT-4 exhibits approximately 10\% higher win rates for its own outputs compared to human judgments).
-To measure evaluator bias, they propose conducting position swap tests to assess consistency and comparing agreement rates between LLM-human pairs versus human-human pairs, finding that GPT-4 achieves over 80\% agreement with human preferences when biases are mitigated.
+\textbf{R4.
+Evaluator bias:} When LLMs serve as automatic evaluators (LLM-as-judge), these metrics quantify systematic divergence between LLM-based assessments and human ground-truth judgments.
+Zheng et al.~\cite{zheng2023judging} show that LLM judges exhibit multiple forms of bias: position bias (where GPT-4 shows only 65\% consistency when answer positions are swapped, favoring the first position in 30\% of cases), verbosity bias (where judges may prefer longer responses, with GPT-4 showing 8.7\% susceptibility to verbosity attacks compared to over 90\% for weaker models), and self-enhancement bias (where GPT-4 exhibits approximately 10\% higher win rates for its own outputs compared to human judgments).
+To measure evaluator bias, Zheng et al.~propose conducting position swap tests to assess consistency and comparing agreement rates between LLM-human pairs versus human-human pairs, finding that GPT-4 achieves over 80\% agreement with human preferences when biases are mitigated.
 Additionally, Wang et al.~\cite{Huang2025empirical} provide comprehensive analysis of LLM-as-judge reliability across diverse evaluation scenarios.
-Critical disclosure requirements include documenting the evaluator model version, prompt template, temperature settings, and any detected biases in research reporting.

-\item \textbf{Sampling-bias amplification}: This metric evaluates how the composition of in-context examples systematically affects exposure distribution for specific groups (e.g., language, genre, artist popularity tier).
+\textbf{R5.
+Sampling-bias amplification:} This metric evaluates how the composition of in-context examples systematically affects exposure distribution for specific groups (e.g., language, genre, or artist popularity tier).
 Lin et al.~\cite{lin2024amplification} demonstrate that recommendation models memorize item popularity in the principal spectrum and amplify this bias.
 For ICL contexts, bias amplification can be quantified by comparing group representation in recommendations versus catalog baselines, measured as relative popularity lift: $\Delta \text{Pop}(g) = \frac{\text{Pop}_{\text{rec}}(g) - \text{Pop}_{\text{catalog}}(g)}{\text{Pop}_{\text{catalog}}(g)}$, where positive values indicate over-representation.
+Similarly, user-level popularity calibration~\cite{DBLP:conf/recsys/LesotaBWMLRS22} identifies popularity mismatches between historic user interactions $H_u$ and recommended items $R_u$, measured as Jensen-Shannon Divergence (JSD) between the popularity distribution of items in $H_u$ and $R_u$ (over a fixed number of popularity bins).
 Evaluation should stratify across demographic dimensions and employ counterfactual seed sets to isolate causal effects of example composition.